typetools/checker-framework-gradle-plugin/README.md

 The special value *`"local"`* means to use a locally-built version of the Checker Framework, found at environment variable `$CHECKERFRAMEWORK`.

-The special value *`"none"`* means to not use the Checker Framework.
+The special value *`"skip"`* means to not use the Checker Framework.

 You can override the Checker Framework version in your `build.gradle` by running Gradle with the command-line argument `-PcfLocal=...`, where "..." is replaced